 where

 where $d_{TV}$ is the total variation distance and $|I|$ denotes the cardinal of the set $I$. \end{lemma} The proof can be found in Section \ref{sec:proof_lem_aux1}.
 One can check that $\Delta^*(F_1,\dots,F_k)$ is a positive constant as soon as the distributions $F_1,\dots,F_k$ are linearly independent.
+The quantity $\Delta^*(F_1,\dots,F_k)$ measures how well separated the components of the mixture are.
 It is possible to compute this constant from $F_1,\dots,F_k$ but it should be easier to compute a lower bound on $\Delta^*(F_1,\dots,F_k)$ if we have associated densities $f_1,\dots,f_k$ (with respect to a $\sigma$-finite measure $\mu$) that are bounded, e.g. by a constant $M$.
 In that case, we have

 and finding the right hand side of this inequality is a quadratic programming problem.
-To our knowledge, results of label shift quantification have been given for the $\ell_2$-loss (see \cite{dussap,garg}) while we will consider the $\ell_1$-loss.
-Although the norms are equivalent, the $||\cdot||_2$ tends to undervalue the error for the small proportions $\beta_i$.
+Results of label shift quantification can take different forms.
+Some of them consider the $\ell_2$-distance from the $\hat{\beta}$ to the target $\beta^*$ \cite{dussap}, other consider the $\ell_2$-distance from the vector $w$ of shift ratios, given by $w_i=\beta^*_i/\alpha^*_i$, to its estimate counterpart \cite{garg}.
+In this paper, we consider the $\ell_1$-distance from $\hat{\beta}$ to $\beta^*$, which is a natural choice from a probabilistic point of view as it corresponds to the total variation distance between distributions in $\mathcal{W}_k$.
+This can make the comparison of different results a bit more difficult, but we can still mention the inequalities